stakecube/stakecubecoin-archive/doc/build-osx.md

         make check

-4. (Optional) You can also install lightpaycoind to your path:
+4. (Optional) You can also install stakecubed to your path:

         make install